Conditional Normalizing Flows for Forward and Backward Joint State and Parameter Estimation: Methods

 \subsubsection{Training}

-We trained a normalizing flow with 10 layers, each containing an autoregressive transformation with 2 inputs, 4 hidden features, 4 context variables, with no batch normalization applied to the outputs.
+For the autonomous vehicle dataset, we trained a normalizing flow with 10 layers, each containing an autoregressive transformation with 2 inputs, 4 hidden features, 4 context variables, with no batch normalization applied to the outputs.
 Also, a 2-layer MLP is used to encode the transformer or mamba-based embedding onto the parameters of the base distribution.
 Such embedding is created using five sequential observations in time, adding Gaussian noise with $\sigma = 1.0$.
-We perform 10,000 training iterations, using Adam a batch size of 2,048 and a constant learning rate equal to $0.001$.
-Figure~\ref{fig:nf_loss} shows a representative training loss profile for two conditioning operators (i.e., transformer- and mamba-based) as well as combining transformer conditioning plus KE loss augmentation for normalizing flow.
+We perform 10,000 training iterations, using Adam, a batch size of 2,048 and a constant learning rate equal to $0.001$.
+For only the sparse autonomous vehicle dynamics with random switch dataset, we instead train a normalizing flow with $4$ layers, 5,000 training iterations, and a batch size of 128 for better generalization.
+We train each conditional normalizing flow using maximum likelihood estimation.

+Figure~\ref{fig:nf_loss_train} shows a representative training loss profile for two conditioning operators (i.e., transformer- and mamba-based) as well as combining transformer conditioning plus KE loss augmentation for normalizing flow.
+Figure~\ref{fig:nf_loss_val} shows validation losses across training epochs for transformer conditioning and transformer conditioning plus KE loss augmentation.
+The inclusion of KE regularization loss term results in a lower minimum, overall mean, and last ten epoch mean validation loss compared to transformer conditioning alone.

+For the epidemiological SIR dataset, we trained a normalizing flow with the same hyperparameters listed previously except the autoregressive transformation has 3 inputs, 6 hidden features, 6 context variables, and the embedding is created using five sequential observations in time, adding Gaussian noise with $\sigma = 0.01$.